 The full climate policy engagement profile of Nissan is available here.

 Internal decarbonization targets: Nissan has set a target of "achieving carbon neutrality across the company’s operations and the life cycle of its products by 2050."
 The company has also pledged that "100% of all-new vehicle offerings... (will be) electrified... in Japan, China, the U.S. and Europe by the early 2030s."
 It is unclear whether Nissan's electrification commitment refers to offering only electrified powertrains, or offering at least one electrified version of every new model.
-In November 2021, Nissan further announced it will introduce 15 new electric vehicles by 2030, and aim for more than half of its sales to be either hybrid or electric by 2030, with aims for 75% of sales in Europe, 55% in Japan and 40% in China to be electrified by 2026, along with 40% of sales in the US by 2030, with "electrified" appearing to include hybrid vehicles.
+In February 2023, Nissan further announced it will introduce 27 electrified models, including 19 EVs, by 2030, with aims for 98% of sales in Europe and 58% in Japan to be electrified by 2026, along with 40% of sales in the US by 2030, with "electrified" appearing to include hybrid vehicles.
 Nissan is also a part of the Renault-Nissan-Mitsubishi Alliance, which announced a new platform in January 2022 to release 35 new EV cars in 2030 by sharing each other’s platforms.

 The vehicle production data for Nissan can be filtered by region using the dropdown below